20kdc/byond-data-docs/formats/DMB.md

 Bit 31 (highest): Another UInt32 follows.
 (Unsure on meaning.)
 Bit 30: LARGE OBJECT IDs

+There's also a bunch of unknown stuff.
+(Seems to default to 832, but this isn't necessary)

 It's important to note that ObjectID is Uint16 normally and Uint32 if LARGE OBJECT IDs is set.

 For analysis reasons, it's important to note that LARGE OBJECT IDs did not exist until at *least* after v368.